How do I improve my marriage in 2026?

 Others find their marriage improves dramatically.

-Because for the first time, one person is leading with accountability, direction, ownership, and emotional congruence - and that’s often all it takes to shift the entire dynamic.
+Because for the first time, one person is leading with accountability, clear direction, ownership, and emotional congruence - and that’s often all it takes to shift the entire dynamic.

 It’s magical stuff, really.

-Then get support for yourself.
+Then get the professional support you need for yourself.

 Because it’s YOUR life.